Climeworks: Filtering CO2 from the atmosphere and reusing it

 Which solution approach has the company chosen?

-Climeworks has developed a new technology that aims to make a significant contribution to reducing CO2 in the air.
-This extracts atmospheric carbon dioxide from the air using filter systems: the filters suck in the air and bind the CO2 it contains through a chemical process.
+Climeworks has developed a new technology that aims to make a significant contribution to reducing CO₂ in the air.
+This extracts atmospheric carbon dioxide from the air using filter systems: the filters draw in the air and bind the carbon dioxide it contains through a chemical process.

-Once the filters are saturated with CO2, it is dissolved at a temperature of about 100 degrees Celsius.
-This releases high-purity CO2.
+As soon as the filters are saturated with carbon dioxide, this is dissolved at a temperature of approx. 100 degrees Celsius.
+This releases high-purity CO₂.
 This can be used, for example, in greenhouses to increase plant growth.
 The filters can then be reused for other circuits.

-Another, complementary solution, is filtering CO2 from concentrated sources.
-Other suppliers have developed technologies that directly capture exhaust gas from power plants, for example.
 Climeworks is convinced that such alternative solutions are a good approach, but not sufficient to achieve the global climate goals.
-They believe that not only newly released CO2, but also CO2 that is already in the air must be captured.
+They are convinced that not only newly released CO₂, but also CO₂ that is already in the air must be bound.

 What is the business model of Climeworks?